Working on Campus

 Policies and Procedures

-In an effort to limit campus density and promote health and safety, a number of updates to our campus visitor policy will be implemented effective August 31, 2020.
-This policy was created to ensure that visitors adhere to campus mitigation measures in order to prevent the spread of Covid-19.
+In an effort to limit campus density and promote health and safety, a number of updates to our campus visitor policy have been implemented.
+This policy was created to ensure that visitors adhere to campus mitigation measures in order to prevent the spread of COVID-19.
 This procedure will remain in effect until further notice.

 - Purchase College facilities and buildings are open only for official college business and are not open to the general public.

-- Students who are studying remotely will be granted access to campus from 8am-8pm daily.
+- Students who are studying remotely will be granted access to campus from 8:00am - 8:00pm daily.

 - Visitors will be permitted access to academic buildings provided they have been invited by a host and preregistered.